ArthikRajBJain/ArthikRajBJain.github.io/_pages/about.md

 ## Limited-Purpose Forecasting:

 FourCastNet's brilliance truly shines in scenarios demanding precision and efficiency.
-Imagine a wind farm operator seeking short-term surface wind speed forecasts—FourCastNet emerges as an attractive choice.
+Imagine a wind farm operator seeking short-term surface wind speed forecasts - FourCastNet emerges as an attractive choice.
 Its minimal infrastructure requirements redefine the landscape, enabling accurate forecasts with a tabletop computer and a single GPU.

 ## Comparison with State-of-the-Art DL Weather Prediction: